dcscraig/GoggleClips/README.md

 ## Ordering

-Any healthcare professional in Scotland can order clips here -> https://forms.gle/yvxxf9eWfUMuvDma9 .
-If you have access to a 3d printer the stl file is included in this repo.
+Any healthcare professional in Scotland can order clips here -> https://forms.gle/yvxxf9eWfUMuvDma9 Production is limited to 300 a day and a contribution for postage and material costs would be greatly appreciated.
+It is my intention that any contributions will be donated to my local schoosls.
+Preferably if you have access to a 3d printer the stl file is included in this repo.

 ## Attaching Clips

 This youtube video shows the basic idea (https://youtu.be/92u9Z6GJIE8).
-WARNING very boring.
+WARNING it is very boring.

 This youtube video explains how to attach the clips on to the goggles (https://www.youtube.com/watch?v=ZA3ka8afu0U).